Bob Schieffer: Personal life

 Schieffer married Patricia Penrose in 1967; they have two daughters and three granddaughters.

 Schieffer is the older brother of Tom Schieffer, a long time Texas state legislator and friend and former business partner of President George W. Bush, who was appointed U.S. Ambassador to Australia from 2001 to 2005 by President Bush, and served as U.S. Ambassador to Japan from 2005 through 2009.
 In 2009, Tom Schieffer campaigned for the Democratic nomination for governor but withdrew from the race on November 23, 2009, citing an inability to raise enough cash to fund an effective campaign.

 Schieffer has a sister, Sharon Schieffer Mayes, who is a retired teacher and school administrator who taught science for 17 years before becoming the Vice Principal of Dunbar High School in Fort Worth, Texas.
 Sharon Mayes eventually became the high school principal at Keller High School at a time when only 2 percent of the principals in the largest high schools in Texas were women.

 Schieffer is a survivor of grade III bladder cancer.
 He was diagnosed in 2003 and has been cancer-free since 2004.
 He has been diagnosed as having type 2 diabetes, and is on insulin therapy.

-Schieffer, having being born on February 25, 1937, is a pisces.